icure/icure-kotlin-sdk/docs/InvoiceApi.md

 <a name="listByHcPartySentMediumTypeInvoiceTypeSentDate"></a>
 # **listByHcPartySentMediumTypeInvoiceTypeSentDate**
-> kotlin.Array&lt;InvoiceDto&gt; listByHcPartySentMediumTypeInvoiceTypeSentDate(hcPartyId, sentMediumType, invoiceType, sent, from, to)
+> kotlin.collections.List&lt;InvoiceDto&gt; listByHcPartySentMediumTypeInvoiceTypeSentDate(hcPartyId, sentMediumType, invoiceType, sent, from, to)

 List invoices by type, sent or unsent